Skip to main content

 What to Expect

 Every Manhattan lesson begins with a conversation.
-Leon wants to understand where you are, where you want to go, and what —if anything—is holding you back.
+Leon wants to understand where you are, where you want to go, and what, if anything, is holding you back.
 From there, he builds a plan around your goals and your body.

 For beginners, that usually means learning how to stand on the board, push with control, shift your weight to turn, and stop safely.
 For returning or intermediate skaters, lessons focus on cleaning up technique, building confidence on transitions, or working toward specific tricks.